yusd24/yusd24.github.io.old3/_pages/about.md

 under the supervisions of Professor [Chin-Lung Wang](http://www.math.ntu.edu.tw/~dragon/) and Professor [Hui-Wen Lin](http://www.math.ntu.edu.tw/%7Elinhw/).

 My research interest lies in the intersection of algebraic geometry and complex geometry.
-I am interseted in the geometry of Calab–Yau varieties, especially their moduli spaces and degenerations.
+I am interseted in the geometry of Calabi–Yau varieties, especially their moduli spaces and degenerations.